-Japan U.S. U.K. Germany (Note 1) France Name JGB Market Special Participants Primary Dealers Gilt-edged Market Makers (GEMMs) Bietergruppe Bundesemissionen (Bund Issues Auction Group) Spécialistes en Valeurs du Trésor (SVT) Introduction time 2004 1960 1986 1998 1987 Number of members (as of April 2024) 19 companies 24 companies 18 companies 32 companies 15 companies Responsibilities Bidding Participation in all auctions At least 100/n% of the planned issuance amount "n" refers to the number of JGB Market Special Participants.
-Participation in all auctions Issuance amount /the number of PDs Participation in all auctions 5% or more of total issuance amount on a 6-month rolling average basis Participation in all auctions Purchasing <short-term> 0.5% or more of total issuance amount for the preceding two quarters <excluding short-term=""> 1% or more of total issuance amount for the preceding two quarters</excluding></short-term> 2% or more of total issuance amount in each sector on a 6-month rolling average basis 0.05% or more of total issuance amount for a year 2% or more of total issuance amount of each sector (short-term, medium-term, long- term and super long- term, and inflation- indexed bonds) on a rolling 12-month average basis (Note 2) Market making Providing sufficient liquidity to the JGB secondary market Maintaining a share of Treasury market making activity of at least 0.25% Maintaining an individual secondary market share of at least 2% on a 6-month rolling average basis Maintaining a 2% or more share in the secondary market Information provision Report to the MOF Report to the New York Fed Report to the DMO Report to the AFT Qualifications Exclusive participation in auction Non-Price Competitive Auction I (Up to 25% of planned issuance amount) Non-Price Competitive Auction II (Up to 10% of total amount of bids accepted in the competitive auction and Non-Price Competitive Auction I) Liquidity Enhancement Auction Buy-back Auction, etc. Competitive Auctions Syndication, etc. Competitive Auctions Non-Competitive Auctions Competitive Auctions Non-Competitive Auctions Syndication, etc. Regular meeting, etc. Meeting with the MOF (About 5 times a year) Meeting with the U.S. Department of the Treasury (quarterly) Meeting with the New York Fed (annually) Meeting with the DMO (quarterly/annually) Meeting with the HM Treasury (annually) Meeting with the AFT (periodically)
+Japan U.S. U.K. Germany (Note 1) France Name JGB Market Special Participants Primary Dealers Gilt-edged Market Makers (GEMMs) Bietergruppe Bundesemissionen (Bund Issues Auction Group) Spécialistes en Valeurs du Trésor (SVTs) Intro oduction time 2004 1960 1986 1998 1987 oer of members of April 2025) 19 companies 25 companies 18 companies 33 companies 15 companies Bidding Participation in all auctions At least 100/n% of the planned issuance amount "n" refers to the number of JGB Market Special Participants.
+Participation in all auctions Issuance amount /the number of PDs Participation in all auctions •5% or more of total issuance amount on a 6-month rolling average basis Participation in all auctions Responsibilities Purchasing <short-term> 0.5% or more of total issuance amount for the preceding two quarters <excluding short-term=""> 1% or more of total issuance amount for the preceding two quarters</excluding></short-term> 2% or more of total issuance amount of each sector, conventional and index-linked, on a 6-month rolling average basis 0.05% or more of total issuance amount for a year, weighted according to maturity 2% or more of total issuance amount of each sector (short- term, medium-term, long-term and super long-term and Inflation- Indexed Bonds) on a rolling 12-month average basis (Note 2) Market making Providing sufficient liquidity to the JGB secondary market Maintaining a share of Treasury market making activity of at least 0.25% Maintaining an individual secondary market share of at least 2% on a 6-month rolling average basis Maintaining a 2% or more share in the secondary market Information provision Report to the MOF Report to the New York Fed Report to the DMO Report to the AFT Qualifications Exclusive participation in auction Non-Price Competitive Auction I (Up to 25% of planned issuance amount) Non-Price Competitive Auction II (Up to 10% of total amount of bids accepted in the competitive auction and Non-Price Competitive Auction I) Liquidity Enhancement Auction Buy-back Auction, etc. • Buy-back Auction (Note 3) Competitive Auctions Syndication, etc. Competitive Auctions Non-Competitive Auctions Competitive Auctions Non-Competitive Auctions Syndication, etc. Regular meeting, etc. Meeting with the MOF (About 5 times a year) Meeting with the U.S. Department of the Treasury (quarterly) Meeting with the New York Fed (annually) Meeting with the DMO (quarterly / annually) Meeting with the HM Treasury (annually) Meeting with the AFT (periodically)